 How to get to Catarata del Toro

-The property is located here in the tiny remote town of Bajos del Toro, just 71 km north of San Jose or 73 km east of La Fortuna, making it the perfect detour if you’re headed from the airport to explore the Arenal area.
+The property is located here in the tiny remote town of Bajos del Toro, just 71 km north of San Jose or 73 km east of La Fortuna, making it the perfect detour to include in your Costa Rica itinerary if you’re headed from the airport to explore the Arenal area.

 The best way to get around Costa Rica, including to Catarata del Toro, is renting a car; while the road to reach the preserve is steep and potholed in some areas, you don’t need a car with 4WD so long as you drive carefully and slowly.
 There’s no public transport that reaches the falls and hiring a taxi here would be quite expensive.